paulzmuda/youtube-react-upload/README.md

 ## YouTube Upload Client using Dropzone.js and Google API v3 (Javascript)

 Simplified client-only upload to Youtube.
-This is a work-in-progress and not even remotely ready for production use.
+This is an ugly, work-in-progress and not to be considered for production use.

 Preview: https://paulzmuda.github.io/youtube-client/

-### Usage
+### To-Do List
+- Finish user drop-down menu
+- Refactor
+- ReactJS Version
+- WordPress Plug-in

 ### Browser Support